rounakdatta/rounakdatta.github.io/_posts/2018-02-13-who-is-my-roommate.markdown

 - Know your future roommate
 - Quickly reach out to a friend's room
 - Make the hostels database more open
-- Request a roommate swap (coming)
+- Request a roommate swap

 _Got over 500 registrations and 15k views in a couple of days_.